jjvanzon/Piano-Playing-Docs/debussy-arabesque-1/debussy-arabesque-1-practice-schema.md

 | __14__   | - - - - - | - - - - - | - - - - - | - - - - - |

 Click [here](/methods/practice-schema.md) for method description.

-### Details

-- Part 6a and 6b seem harder to read.
-Perhaps arpeggios more on one staff might help.
-- For technique I added finger numbers.
-Might also add motion symbols.